volverjs/form-vue/README.md

 </template>
 ```

-Please, refer to the [VvForm documentation](/docs/VvForm.md) for more information about the configuration.
+Please, refer to the [VvForm documentation](/docs/VvForm.md) for more informations about the configuration.

 ### VvFormWrapper